Wisconsin Department of Children and Families

 A FEP can determine the need for a formal assessment at any point; however, a formal assessment must be offered within thirty (30) calendar days of any of the following situations:

-1. When an applicant or participant presents medical or other information, including the applicant’s or participant’s own statements that indicate he or she may have a disability or other barrier to participation in the W-2 program or employment;
+1. When an applicant or participant presents medical or other information, including the applicant’s or participant’s own statements that indicate they may have a disability or other barrier to participation in the W-2 program or employment; or

-2. When a participant is placed in a W-2 TW-2 Transition position.
-Participants placed in W-2 T must have a formal assessment scheduled and documented in CARES within 30 calendar days of placement into W-2 T;
+1. When a participant is placed in a W-2 TW-2 Transition position.
+Participants placed in W-2 T must have a formal assessment scheduled and documented on the EP within 30 calendar days of placement into W-2 T; and

-When a participant is referred for a formal assessment based on the results of the BST, those results must be shared with the assessing agency if the participant agrees to sign a release of information.
+Note: When a participant is referred for a formal assessment based on the information discussed during the WWP Informal Assessment, any relevant information must be shared with the assessing agency if the participant agrees to sign a release of information.

 · his or her W-2 placement;